 - WIC clinics.
 Many local or regional Women Infants and Children (WIC) clinics have breastfeeding support hotlines and/or lactation consultants on staff.
 WIC clients (mothers and babies) can access breastfeeding support for the entire first year after their babies are born.
 To locate a WIC clinic in your area, contact (703) 305-2746 or visit the U.S. Department of Agriculture website.

 - National Women’s Health Information Center (NWHIC).
 The Department of Health and Human Service’s Office of Women’s Health has a breastfeeding hotline available at (800) 994-9662.
-The staff of NWHIC cannot provide in-person assistance, but they can answer questions over the phone.
+The staff of NWHIC cannot provide in-person assistance, but they can answer questions over the phone, during regular business hours.

 - Your Insurance Company.
 If you have health insurance, reach out to your provider to find out if they offer pregnancy, postpartum, and breastfeeding resources that are covered under your policy—such as educational classes (birthing, breastfeeding, infant care), breast pumps, and lactation consultant services.
 Also, find out what's not covered and what those costs will be to avoid financial surprises or missing out on benefits you already pay for.
 Once baby arrives, the last thing you'll want to do is spend time getting answers from your insurance company, so be sure to reach out to them during your pregnancy.